SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 Command for this version will focus on stats.
 Some commands will stick around incase manual intervention is needed.

+General rule for commands:
+* "Everyone" commands are primarily to test if the bot is running
+* Only registered users can run toy commands
+* Moderators have access to all commands

 ### Everyone
 Command that everyone can use